How to Improve Email Deliverability for Campaigns

 Rather than just blasting your entire list with the same messages and promotion, try segmenting your list.
 Not only will this improve the metrics ISPs look at, you’ll probably see a nice boost in sales.

-3. Use a Double Opt-In
+3. Use a double opt-in for campaigns

 As you grow your subscriber list, it is best practice to have all new subscribers confirm their email addresses when they first opt-in.